jadecobra/python_tdd_exercises/FUNCTIONS.md

         return first_name, last_name
     ```
     all tests are still passing
 - why didn't we add a default argument for `first_name`?
-What would happen if we did?
-Let's test it
+What would happen if we did? let us test it
     ```python
     def accepts_positional_and_keyword_arguments(first_name=None, last_name=None):
         return first_name, last_name
     ```
-    it looks like python lets us use default arguments with no issues, and we can provide keyword arguments positionally without using the keyword.
-Let's add another test to prove this
+    it looks like python lets us use default arguments with no issues, and we can provide keyword arguments positionally without using the keyword. let us add another test to prove this
 - add a test to `test_functions_with_positional_and_keyword_arguments`
     ```python
     self.assertEqual(